-2. Hot, kosher vinegar was put into a tank which had previously held hot, non-kosher vinegar.
-Is the vinegar permitted b’dieved if the tank was a kli sheini?
+- Hot, kosher vinegar was put into a tank which had previously held hot, non-kosher vinegar.
+Is it permitted b’dieved if the tank was a kli sheini?

-Answer: The vinegar is forbidden because the leniencies of kli sheini do not apply in this case.
+Answer: It is forbidden because the leniencies of kli sheini do not apply in this case.

-Answer: The vinegar is kosher because kovush of vinegar takes 24 hours.
+Answer: It is kosher because kavush of vinegar takes 24 hours.

-4. What would be the halacha if the cold, kosher vinegar had been kovush for 24 hours in a tank which had previously held cold, non-kosher vinegar for 24 hours?
+- What would be the halacha if the cold, kosher vinegar had been kavush for 24 hours in a tank which had previously held cold, non-kosher vinegar for 24 hours?

-Answer: The vinegar is forbidden because it reinvigorates the aino ben yomo flavor absorbed in the tank.
+Answer: It is forbidden because it reinvigorates the aino ben yomo flavor absorbed in the tank.

 Answer: The kosher product would remain kosher.
 The chumrah that the absorbed taste of wine and whisky do not become permitted when they are aino ben yomo, doesn’t apply to wine vinegar (or grape juice).